-Site reference E18 Address ROF Featherstone Site size (ha) 36 Proposed use E(g): office, light industrial and R&D B2: General Industrial B8: Storage and Distribution Site selection criteria Assessment SA findings Major positive effects are predict delivering employment floorspa The full assessment of all minor effects arising from the site is available.
-South Staffordshire Local Plan Recognitions are predicted to the staffordshire sta ce. and major positive and negrallable in the Sustainability gative sustainability Economic Land Availability Assessment score 76 cvicw.
-Policy area and access to infrastructure The site is located within Featherstone Parish to the south of HMP Featherstone & Oakwood.
+Site reference E18 Address ROF Featherstone Site size (ha) 36 Proposed use E(g): office, light industrial and R&D B2: General Industrial B8: Storage and Distribution Site selection criteria Assessment SA findings Major positive effects are predict delivering employment floorspace.
+The full assessment of all minor effects arising from the site is avecauth Staffordshire Local Plan Reference. ce. and major positive and neg ailable in the Sustainability ative sustainability Economic Land Availability Assessment score 76 Policy area and access to infrastructure The site is located within Featherstone Parish to the south of HMP Featherstone &amp; Oakwood.
 The site has nearby access to the A449 and Junction 2 of the M54.
 A regular bus service runs along the A449 at peak hours.
 Mixed use proposal in the Local Plan includes provisions to safeguard land for a rail based Park and Ride close to the site Sequential test Site is within a development boundary which is sequentially preferable to other site options.
 A large proportion of the site is also previously developed land.
 Green Belt harm The site is not within the Green Belt.
 Landscape sensitivity Not assessed due to being within a development boundary.
 Impact on historic environment HESA scores the site a green for both direct and indirect potential harm to the historic environment, indicating no concerns identified, on current evidence, although archaeological mitigation measures may be required.
-Known site constraints 2 of the M54.
-The site is within an esta from good accessibility and accessibility accessibility and accessibility and accessibility accessibility accessibility and accessibility acc irect access onto the A449 ablished employment locat connections particularly to is previously developed lar oundary. rmission ref: 20/01131/OU ion and so benefits o Wolverhampton nd and all the site is
+Known site constraints The site benefits from direct access onto the A449 and is next to Junction 2 of the M54.
+The site is within an established employment location and so benefits from good accessibility / connections particularly to Wolverhampton A proportion of the site is previously developed land and all the site is within a development boundary.
+The site was granted permission ref: 20/01131/OUT LLFA comments

 - County Highways assessment No in principle objection subject to appropriate highways works / mitigation and National Highways consultation.
 Site opportunities The site has good access to the strategic road network with the A449 and M54 nearby.
 Development of the site would make use of previously developed land.
 The site is within close proximity to other business parks (Hilton Cross and I54) which may offer supply chain opportunities for the expansion of existing businesses.
 Proposed for allocation?
 Yes.
 The site performs very well and is one the districts strategic employment sites and is not in the Green Belt or Open Countryside.
 The site also benefits from an outline consent (20/01131/OUT).
-The site was already factored into the supply/demand balance in the EDNA 2022 and this assessment has confirmed that there are no showstopper precluding the site from development and as such the site is proposed for re-allocation
+The site was already factored into the supply/demand balance in the EDNA update 2024 and this assessment has confirmed that there are no showstopper precluding the site from development and as such the site is proposed for reallocation